drcdev/flutter_fhir/README.md

 7. For all references I have tried to include the type of reference which they allow.
 8. There are some json arguments named 'class' in the official documentation, I've renamed them\n 'classs' because that is a reserved word in flutter.
+9. I had to add a resourceList class - this is not official.
+10. Named optional parameters are not allowed to start with underscores.
+Will\n need to decided how to change them.

 ToDo: define canonical types\n
 Todo: understand initstate better, learn Future, async, await